Skip to main content

 • How many systems does someone touch to complete one process?

-Step 3: Surface Hidden Dependencies (45–60 minutes)
+Step 3: Surface Hidden Dependencies (45 to 60 minutes)

 Through interviews, identify:

-• "The person you have to ask" — Who holds knowledge not captured in systems?
+• "The person you have to ask": Who holds knowledge not captured in systems?

-• "The thing you have to check" — What verification steps exist because systems aren't trusted?
+• "The thing you have to check": What verification steps exist because systems cannot be trusted?

-• "The workaround you have to do" — What unofficial processes compensate for official limitations?
+• "The workaround you have to do": What unofficial processes compensate for official limitations?

-• "The timing that matters" — What sequencing requirements aren't documented?
+• "The timing that matters": What sequencing requirements go undocumented?

-Step 4: Assess Uncertainty Load (30–45 minutes)
+Step 4: Assess Uncertainty Load (30 to 45 minutes)

 For each activity, evaluate: